Top of the World (The Cataracs song)

 "Top of the World" is a song recorded by American hip hop record production project and duo The Cataracs.
 It was released as a single on March 22, 2011 as a digital download in the United States and Canada.
-The song features guest contributions from American singer Dev.
+The song features guest vocals from American singer Dev.
 An alternative, shorter version of the song was featured on Dev's 2011 mixtape, Is Hot: The Mixtape.

 Music video

 The music video for the song premiered on YouTube on March 18, 2011.